Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/h/HarfBuzz/README.md

 ### Version 12.2.0 for 25.09

+-   Trivial version bump of the 11.2.1 EasyConfig for 25.03.

+-   Switched to the new EasyConfig parameters.

+### Version 14.2.1 for 26.03

--   Trivial version bump of the 11.2.1 EasyConfig for 25.09.
+-   Trivial version bump of the 12.2.0 EasyConfig for 25.09.